 - Pour a layer in the litter box before adding fresh litter to get rid of odours.

 - Add ½ cup to ⅔ cup into the laundry to keep your pets bedding or clothes fresh.

 - Can be used as an abrasive cleaner for bowls and sinks.

 White Distilled Vinegar:

 - Use to disinfect feeding dishes, the litter box, and toys.

 - Add 1 cup to the wash cycle to freshen and soften pet bedding.

 - Apply a diluted solution to help remove the appearance and odour of urine stains from carpets.
 (If your house is anything like mine you have puppy pee on your carpet weekly!)

 It can be overwhelming the amount of information about how to best care for your pet while keeping your house clean.
-The basic rule when it comes to pet friendly cleaning, is treat your pet like you would a toddler.
+The basic rule when it comes to pet-friendly cleaning, is treat your pet like you would a toddler.
 If you don’t have a toddler you do have Google.
-And if you find yourself looking for a pet friend house cleaner in Brisbane, feel free to get in touch with us at Maid2Match.
+And if you find yourself looking for a pet friendly house cleaner in Brisbane, feel free to get in touch with us at Maid2Match.